 ProgrammeProvider

-• Service Premium funding is designed primarily to provide pastoral support for students from service families, to mitigate the negative impact of family mobility or parental deployment.
-We received £2400 in the academic year 2017-18, £2100 in the year 2018-19, £1800 in the year 2019/20, £3100 in 2020-21, £2480 in 2021/22, £2240 in the 2022/23 year, and we anticipate £3350 in 2023/24.
-Our money is used to support our counselling service, to which Service Premium students have priority, and also we would use our Learning support advisor to smooth the transition of Service Premium students into the School when they arrive if this is needed- especially if they do so mid-year.
-We also use the Service Premium grant to support some of our pastoral programme that is designed to improve the resilience of service students- we have outside speakers to do some of this at Key Stage 3 in particular, and we also supported a range of ‘off-timetable’ activities in the summer term.
+· Service Premium funding is designed primarily to provide pastoral support for students from service families, to mitigate the negative impact of family mobility or parental deployment.
+We received £2400 in the academic year 2017-18, £2100 in the year 2018-19, £1800 in the year 2019/20, £3100 in 2020-21, £2480 in 2021/22, £2240 in 2022/23, £3350 in 2023/24, and we predict £3400 in 2024/25.
+Our money is used to support our counselling service, to which Service Premium students have priority where needed, and also we would use our Learning Support Advisors to smooth the transition of Service Premium students into the School when they arrive if this is needed- especially if they do so mid-year.
+We also use the Service Premium grant to support some of our Personal Development programme that is designed to improve the social resilience of service students- we have outside speakers to do some of this at Key Stage 3 in particular, and we also supported a range of ‘off-timetable’ activities in the Summer Term.
 As part of our support for Service Premium students, we would also consider spending the money on supporting students to build their confidence through participation in extra-curricular activities to raise their self-esteem, and we focus this on participation in day curriculum trips.

 Relevant Documents